NxPKG/khulnasoft-docs/content/cloudflare-one/api-terraform/scoped-api-tokens.md

     ![Dropdown displaying read and write options for API token customization.](/images/cloudflare-one/api-terraform/edit-token.png)

-1. In the final section, the token can be applied to a single account or multiple if you are an administrator of multiple Cloudflare accounts.
+1. In the final section, the token can be applied to a single account or multiple if you are an administrator of multiple Khulnasoft accounts.

 1. Select **Continue to summary**.
 The next page will display the token details and instructions on how to use it.